Federico Rampini

 Federico Rampini (born 25 March 1956) is an Italian journalist, writer, and lecturer who holds both Italian and American citizenship.
 He served as deputy editor of Il Sole 24 Ore, and has worked as chief foreign correspondent for La Repubblica since 1997.
 He has been residing in the United States since 2000.
 He is the 2019 recipient of the Ernest Hemingway Prize.

 Early life, education, and family

 Rampini was born in Genoa, Italy, on 25 March 1956, and was raised in Brussels due to his father's work at the European Commission.
 He attended the European School, Brussels I, where he earned a European Baccalaureate.
-He then attended Bocconi University in Milan, where he spent four years studying political economy.
-Subsequently, he attended the Sapienza University of Rome, where his contemporaries included, amongst others, Mario Draghi.
+He then attended Bocconi University in Milan, where he spent four years studying political economy, without graduating.
+Subsequently, he attended the Sapienza University of Rome, where he passed some exams, again without graduating.
 He would also attend seminars of the French liberal sociologist Raymond Aron at the École pratique des hautes études in Paris.
 He was a member of the Italian Communist Party from 1974 to 1984.

-Rampini is married to Stefania, with whom he has two children, actor Jacopo Rampini and Costanza Rampini a university professor.
+Rampini is married to Stefania, with whom he has two children, actor Jacopo Rampini and Costanza Rampini, a university professor.
 He has lived in the United States since 2000, and became a US citizen in 2014.